JeukHwang/forcemate/README.md

 | ---------- | ------- | ----------------------------- |
 | 2024-08-13 | v1.0.0  | First version with basic rule |

+### Future roadmap

+I'm not sure when it will be, but the more interest, the sooner I'll start

+- Implementing modals instead of default notifications
+- Reset, undo buttons
+- Stockfish-based AI Opponents

 ## Contribution

 Welcome all bug reports and idea sharing.